We know why you're here... You're planning your Ireland trip.

 Recent years have seen this average dragged upwards, with daily temperatures in June hitting highs of 20°C (68°F) and above.

-🌡️ Beat European Heatwaves - Come To Ireland!
+🌡️ Beat The Heat - Come To Ireland in June!

-Extreme heatwaves unfortunately afflict much of Europe in midsummer.
+Extreme heatwaves afflict much of Europe in the midsummer period.

 Due to the island's oceanic location, Ireland enjoys a temperate, maritime climate.